iai-group/arXivDigest/README.md

   * Systems are given a 2.5 hour window each day to download new content once it has been published on arXiv and generate recommendations for all registered ArXivDigest users.
   * System performance is monitored continuously over time.
 For system comparison, performance is measured during a designated evaluation period.

-### HOWTO for Experimental Recommender Systems
+### HOW-TO for Experimental Recommender Systems

 Experimental recommender systems need to follow the following steps for submitting recommendations.
+The API is available at https://api.arxivdigest.org.

-  1. Call [`GET /api/users`](/api#list-of-users) to get a list of user IDs.
+  1. Call [`GET /users`](/api#list-of-users) to get a list of user IDs.
-  1. Call [`GET /api/userinfo?ids`](/api#user-information) with user IDs as a parameter to get information about the users.
+  1. Call [`GET /userinfo?ids`](/api#user-information) with user IDs as a parameter to get information about the users.
-  1. Call [`GET /api/articles`](/api#list-of-articles) to get the list of article IDs that are may be returned as recommendation.
+  1. Call [`GET /articles`](/api#list-of-articles) to get the list of article IDs that are may be returned as recommendation.
-  1. Call [`GET /api/articledata?ids`](/api#article-data) with article IDs as a parameter to get information about the articles.
+  1. Call [`GET /articledata?ids`](/api#article-data) with article IDs as a parameter to get information about the articles.
   1. Use the gathered information to generate personalized recommendations for users.
-  1. Submit the generated recommendations to [`POST /api/recommendations`](/api#insert-recommendations) in batches of maximum 100 users and 10 recommendations per user.
+  1. Submit the generated recommendations to [`POST /recommendations`](/api#insert-recommendations) in batches of maximum 100 users and 10 recommendations per user.
 Recommendations sent outside of the [recommendation period](#daily-submission-periods) will be ignored.

 ### Daily submission periods